hschwed/PDSAI/README.md

 **Detail Level**
 - Country: currently data available for 164 countries.
 - Province: is a mid-level between city and country.
 What it refers to depends on the country, e.g. in Germany = Bundesländer, Canada = Province, US = States, Italy = Region, France = Departments etc. Currently province level data is available for 23 countries.
-- City: Currently city level data is available for xx countries.
+- City: Currently city level data seems only available for India.
 - DMA: Designated Market Area.
 It’s a geographic region used in the United States to define television and media markets.

 **Age**